daybreak101/PersonalDictionary/README.md

 - A randomized Word Of The Day
 ### My Words Screen
 - Screen to review saved words in a list with swiping quick-delete.
+- Search bar to quickly look up a saved word
 - Filter button which includes settings:
      * Has Quotes
      * Has Pronunciation